cenviity/100-exercises-to-learn-rust/book/src/05_ticket_v2/02_match.md

 ## Exhaustiveness

 There's one key detail here: `match` is **exhaustive**.
 You must handle all enum variants.\
-If you forget to handle a variant, Rust will stop you **at compile-time** with an error.
+If you forget to handle a variant, Rust will stop you **at compile time** with an error.

 E.g. if we forget to handle the `ToDo` variant: